ToolmanInside/xFuzz/docs/index.rst

 - identify exploitable paths which are related to internal callers
 - identify exploitable paths which are related to external callers

-In this website, we will keep updating suppliment materials as well as our proposed tool.
+In this website, we will keep updating suppliment materials.

 Suppliment Materials: